tlevine/dada.pink/__33__/cycling.rst

+I bought a bike!
+It's a 2010 Surly Long Haul Trucker that I found it on Craigslist.
+And then I got assorted bike toys, including fancy panniers, a fancy helmet, fancy lights, and fancy locks.

+XXX picture

+I hadn't previously been into bikes and hadn't had a bike in 15 years, but I got excited about bikes on Sunday, November 30, 2014.
 While standing at a look-out place looking out over some pretty water in Seattle, I got into a conversation with a person who was also there and also with a bike.
 He said that highway 101 is a great place to bike long distances and that there's camping along the way.
 This sounds fun.
 I want to see pretty places and go camping without a car.

+I started looking at all sorts of cycling things on the internet and compiled all of the links below.
+I determined that I should get an American bike because they're cheapest and that I should get a Surly Long Haul Trucker, specifically.
+And then I checked Craigslist and happened to find a good deal on one of those that fit me pretty well.
+Woo!

 Places
 ==============